 Stenciled petit fours are really easy to make and work for so many different occasions.
-This time around we’ve left a few petit fours plain for the word “BABY”, but they’d work just as well completely covered in pattern.
+This time around we’ve left a few plain little cakes for the word “BABY”, but they’d work just as well completely covered in pattern.

 This recipe makes 16 petit fours.

 - 1 10 oz Store Bought Pound Cake, Frozen